BU Sues Leading Tech Firms for Patent Infringement

-The lawsuits, like several others filed earlier this year, claim that the companies made use of Theodore Moustakas’ (ECE, MSE) invention without securing a license from the University.
-The ENG professor is the recipient of the University’s 2013 Innovator of the Year Award.
+The lawsuits, like several others filed earlier this year, claim that the companies made use of Theodore Moustakas’ invention without securing a license from the University.
+The ENG professor of electrical and computer engineering is the recipient of the University’s 2013 Innovator of the Year Award.
 BU alleges that the companies are making or selling products that have used Moustakas’ invention without permission and is requesting a jury determination of damages owed the University.
 The earlier lawsuits target such giants as Apple, Amazon, Hewlett-Packard, Samsung, and LG Corporation.

 BU Provost Jean Morrison emphasizes the importance of the University’s protecting the research and invention of one of its faculty, particularly when unlicensed use has become so widespread.
 “We’re protecting our intellectual property,” she says.
 “We are an Association of American Universities research university and as such, the creation of new knowledge is fundamental to our mission.
 Ted Moustakas created a process that significantly improves the performance of these products.
 It’s incredibly important for a university to defend its intellectual property.”